Police stopped William Leahy for driving 55 mph in a 25-mile-per-hour zone in Orange County, California. According to the officer,

 the Court of Appeal correctly decided that the HGN test was a ‘new scientific technique' within the scope of the Kelly formulation, and for that reason, proof was required of its general acceptance by the scientific community.

 The Supreme Court disagreed with the Orange County DA's argument that HGN testing is neither “new” nor “scientific.”

 As for whether HGN is scientific, the Court cited People v.
 Stoll (1989) 49 Cal.3d 1136, where the Court said by reason of the potential breadth of the term “scientific” in the Kelly/Frye doctrine, the courts often refer “to its narrow ‘common sense' purpose, i.e., to protect the jury from techniques which, though ‘new,' novel, or ‘ “experimental,” ‘ convey a ‘ “misleading aura of certainty.”

-The Court found it unmistakable that a jury could be unduly and unjustifiably impressed by “the “aura of certainty” emanating from the officers' description of HGN tests.”
+The Court found it “unmistakable that a jury could be unduly and unjustifiably impressed by the aura of certainty emanating from the officers' description of HGN tests.”

 The citation for this opinion is People v.
 Leahy (1994) 8 Cal.
 4th 587.

-If arrested for DUI, contact the Law Office of Richard Wagner for a FREE Consultation – (714) 721-4423.
+If arrested for DUI, call DUI Lawyer Richard Wagner for a FREE Consultation – (714) 721-4423.